 9. Be Brave

-Ask the hard questions no one else wants to ask.
-Get the information you need to make your client feel confident that you are the best choice for them.
+Although it may seem like the opposite of proper business etiquette, asking hard questions that no one else wants to ask will make your client feel confident that you are willing to do what it takes to get the information you need.
 Don’t wait until the end to ask them all at once, either.

 Ask your questions in a polite and timely manner.
 Be brave, be bold, and be courteous.
 Ask your client the questions that are detail oriented that perhaps other people skim over.